bilo1967/sight-translation/README.md

 ## Use Cases
 - **Didactics**: Trainers evaluate students under standardized conditions (same text/WPM, independently from windows size and screen resolution).
 - **Self-Training**: Interpreters practice pacing and adaptability.
-- **Assessment**: Objective benchmarks for speed/accuracy in interpretation exams.A
+- **Assessment**: Objective benchmarks for speed/accuracy in interpretation exams.

 ## Privacy
 It entirely runs on your browser.
 Technical cookies are stored to save user interface preferences.